 How long does it take dental bonding to cure?

-On average, dental bonding takes anywhere from 30-60 minutes to place.
+On average, dental bonding takes 30-60 minutes to place.
 Then, as soon as the dentist activates the hardening process, your bond will cure immediately.
 Thus there is no wait time for it to settle, and you can use your teeth as soon as you leave the office.

 How long after bonding can I eat?